-Ransomware is a type of malware that get into a computer or network and then encrypts/locks files and data, and then demands payment, "ransom", to release them.
+Ransomware is a type of malware that get into a computer or network and then encrypts/locks files and data, then demands ransom payment to release them.

 Ransomware attacks often present themselves in the form of phishing.
-The victim will click on an attachment that appears legitimate, but it the actual malware file.
-Or the e-mail might contain a legitimate-looking URL, but when a victim clicks on it, they are directed to a website that infects their computer with malicious software.
+The victim will click on an attachment that appears legitimate, but is a malware file.
+The email might contain a legitimate-looking URL, but when a victim clicks on it, they are directed to a website that infects their computer with malicious software.

-And whereas these attacks for several years appeared in the form of spam type e-mails, they've become more targeted, using "spearphishing" techniques.
-Since e-mail filters have improved so much and block most spam mails, as spearphishing e-mail can come in the form of an e-mail from a person you know or company you do business with.
+For several years, these attacks appeared in the form of spam type emails, but they've become more targeted, using "spearphishing" techniques.
+A spearphishing email can appear as if it's from a person you know or company you do business with.

 Never click on a link or file you do not know/recognize, particularly if it is unexpeted or unsolicited.
 If any email seems unusual or suspicious, delete it immediately.
 Back-up your data regularly, and maintain backup data storage seperate from your primary computer and/or network.